UNRWA officials tell Hamas, PIJ 'we are one' in secret Lebanon meeting - report

 (photo credit: UN Watch)

-Former UNRWA commissioner general Pierre Krahenbuhl met with leaders of designated Palestinian terrorist organizations during his term, assuring them that “we are one” and “no one can separate us,” as published on a UN Watch expose.
+Pierre Krahenbuhl met with leaders of designated Palestinian terrorist organizations during his term, assuring them that “we are one” and “no one can separate us,” as published in a UN Watch exposé on Thursday.

-According to the expose, the meeting took place in Beirut in February 2017, with participants including, in addition to Krahenbuhl and UNRWA Chief in Lebanon Hakam Shawan, Ali Baraka from Hamas, Abu Imad Al-Rifai from the Islamic Jihad (PIJ) and Salah Al-Youssef from the PFLP, as well as other representatives from different Palestinian factions such as the DFLP, the PFLP – Central Command, and Fatah Al-Intifada.
+According to the exposé, the meeting took place in Beirut in February 2017, with other participants including UNRWA Chief in Lebanon Hakam Shawan, Ali Baraka from Hamas, Abu Imad Al-Rifai from the Palestinian Islamic Jihad (PIJ), and Salah Al-Youssef from the PFLP, as well as other representatives from different Palestinian factions such as the DFLP, the PFLP–Central Command, and Fatah Al-Intifada.

-Hamas leader Ali Baraka, who oversaw the terror organizaiton’s foreign relations with the regimes in Tehran and Syria, was recently designated by the US for his role in Hamas.
-Likewise, Abu Imad al-Rifai, a Palestinian Islamic Jihad's leader from Lebanon, had previously boasted about dispatching suicide bombers to Baghdad to target American and British military personnel.
+Baraka, who oversaw the terror organization’s foreign relations with the regimes in Tehran and Syria, was recently designated by the US for his role in Hamas.
+Likewise, Rifai, a PIJ leader from Lebanon, had previously boasted about dispatching suicide bombers to Baghdad to target American and British military personnel.

 Meetings held secretly

-Strikingly, Krahenbuhl appeared to have been completely aware that such meetings were problematic, as according to UN Watch’s expose, he warned those present to maintain their discussions out of the public sphere, so as to avoid a “challenge” to their “credibility”, as well as “lead to a loss between donor countries and UNRWA, which might result in reduced or even halted funding.”
+Strikingly, Krahenbuhl appeared to have been completely aware that such meetings were problematic, as according to the UN Watch exposé, he warned those present to maintain their discussions out of the public sphere, so as to avoid a “challenge” to their “credibility,” as well as “lead to a loss between donor countries and UNRWA, which might result in reduced or even halted funding.”

-During these clandestine discussions, Krahenbuhl explicitly emphasized a "spirit of partnership" with those present in the room, and encouraged them to challenge UNRWA's decisions privately, promising potential modifications or complete reversals of decisions.
-In his own words, Krahenbuhl advocated for a mutual partnership, inviting terrorist representatives to critique UNRWA's decisions freely.
-He suggested they could meet "a thousand times" to discuss concerns, with the potential to alter or completely rescind existing policies.
+During these discussions, he explicitly emphasized a “spirit of partnership” with those present in the room and encouraged them to challenge UNRWA’s decisions privately, promising potential modifications or complete reversals of decisions.

 Twelve UNRWA school principals who are members of Hamas's military wing. (credit: IMPACT-SE, REUTERS/Mohammed Torokman)